 I know.
-It’s a painful topic for many of you.
+It’s a painful topic.
 You don’t know what to write, you don’t feel confident about what you DO write, and frankly, you’d rather not be blogging at all.
-It’s nerve-wracking, stressful and not as much fun as you thought it would be when you started it.
-You’re behind on your blogging schedule… and it’s been a while since you’ve written a post.
+It was fun in the beginning, but now it’s become nerve-wracking, stressful and a complete chore.
+You’re behind on your blogging schedule, you haven’t posted anything for your readers in ages…

-It’s been even longer since you’ve actually ENJOYED writing a post.
+You can’t even remember the last time you actually ENJOYED writing a post.

 It doesn’t have to be that way.
 Writing a blog post shouldn’t take days.
 It shouldn’t be stressful.
-And there are fun, easy writing techniques that can help you feel inspired, motivated and even electrified to blog.
+And there are fun, easy writing techniques that can help you feel inspired, motivated and even excited about blogging.

-Now, the Damn Fine Words writing course gives you plenty of writing techniques that help turn you into that confident writer.
-They’re insider secrets that probloggers like me use all the time – and we’ve been using them for years.
+Now, my writing course at Damn Fine Words gives you plenty of writing techniques that help turn you into that confident blogger.
+It’ll teach you insider secrets that probloggers like me use all the time, every day – and we’ve been using them for years.

-But today, I want to take a few quick tips from course lessons and share them with you, because I want to help you get back to stress-free, electrified blogging.
+But today, I want to share a few quick tips from course lessons so you can get your blog back on track, and get back to stress-free, enjoyable blogging, starting right now.
 Try these:

-Capture your ideas.
-Many people have great ideas… and they don’t jot them down.
-They blame the idea for coming to them at the worst time, like when they’re in the shower or driving their car and nowhere near a computer.
+Many people have great ideas for blog posts… but they don’t jot them down.
+They think they’ll remember them later on.
+They don’t have a pen and paper handy.
+Or they blame the idea for coming to them at the worst time because they’re nowhere near a computer.
+They’re in the shower or driving the car or in an important meeting…

 15 minutes later?
 That idea is gone.
 Forgotten.
 Wasted.

-Don’t be that way.
-Don’t make shower excuses.
-Use technology to your benefit: record a quick voice memo on your smartphone.
+Don’t make shower excuses or rely on your memory.
+Find a way to write down that idea and capture it before it flies away.
+Use technology to record a quick voice memo on your smartphone.
 Write yourself a text message or an email.
 Grab a pen and scribble your idea on the back of a receipt.

-Yes, even if you’re all wet and dripping water on the floor.
+Yes, even if you’re naked and dripping wet from your shower.

-Then when you have time, settle into your writing routine – the one you’ve built to train your brain so that it gets ready to write on demand.
+You have your idea jotted down?
+Brilliant!
+When you’re ready to begin drafting that blog post, settle into your writing routine – the one you’ve established to train your brain to write on demand.

-Wait.
-You do have this routine established, right?
+Wait – you do have a writing routine established, right?
 You’re not coming to your writing cold, are you?
-That’s a common mistake many bloggers make – sitting down without a plan thinking they’ll smash out awesome posts just like magic.
+Just sitting down thinking you’ll smash out an awesome post like magic?

-Start writing for the future, too.
-Write a bunch of shitty first drafts and build a collection of drafts for later.
-The more you have of these on hand, the more you’ll be able to grab your draft in a pinch, polish it up and scheduling it for posting.
+Start writing shitty drafts for the future, too.
+Write a bunch of shitty first drafts.
+Build a collection for later.
+The more shitty first drafts you have of these on hand, the more you’ll be able to grab one in a pinch.
+All you’ll need to do is polish it up and schedule it in your blog.